Buttigieg's star rises as $1T Biden agenda shifts toward him

 Anthony Foxx, who was Obama's transportation secretary from 2013 to 2017, said a big challenge will be the massive operational details in the department, where Buttigieg is supported by veteran hands.
 Many programs are new, requiring clear guidelines to states and localities on what they are eligible for and how the money is to be awarded.
 “They will be managing multiple plans with very high dollar figures, creating pressure on administrative staff,” Foxx said.

-On Friday, Biden said he would name a person outside the administration to be a watchdog on the disbursement of the money.
+On Sunday, Biden named former New Orleans Mayor Mitch Landrieu, who oversaw the city’s rebuilding effort after it was devastated by Hurricane Katrina in 2005, to be a watchdog on the disbursement of the money.

 As a mayor, Buttigieg was attuned to calls to fix roads and potholes.
 He relished talking about state-of-the-art sewer system.
 Now that message will be national with the stakes far greater.